sf-wdi-19-20/modules/w7_d1_0_intro_trees/README.md

 * access the root node with `.root`.
 * given any node, find the left child of that node with `.left_child`
 * given any node, find the right child of that node with `.right_child`
-* given any node,
-find the parent of that node with `.parent`
+* given any node, find the parent of that node with `.parent`

 Also assume a `trie` data structure that allows you to:

 * find the root with `.root`
-* given any node, get an array of the node's children with `.children`
+* given any node, get a list of the node's children with `.children`
 * given any node, find the node's parent with `.parent`

  ### Vocab Practice